 Queen Louise’s Tea House

-In 2000, the garden was recreated based on an original plan from the era of Queen Louise, notes from her head gardener as well as one photograph showing the garden in the 1880s.
+In 2000, the garden was recreated based on a plan from Queen Louise’s time, diary notes from her palace gardener and a single picture of the garden as it looked in the 1880s.

-Today, the garden is both authentic and unique with a selection of historic roses, which used to adorn the garden at the time of Queen Louise.
+Today, the rose garden appears authentic and unique with a selection of the historic rose varieties that also adorned the garden in Queen Louise’s time.